-My paintings are made from visual imaginations and memories, using sketches, photos and the computer.
-Scenes of personal life and from the journeys between my two worlds, Latin America and Europe, are the point of departure.
+My paintings are made from visual imaginations and memories using mostly self-made photos, but also photos from others, collected pictures and drawings as templates.
+Scenes of personal life and from the journeys between my two worlds, America and Europe, are the point of departure.

-I speak about “my two worlds” because I was born and grew up in one (in the wonderful city of Bamberg in Germany with its restricting catholic parochialism till this day behind the times and strong dialect – my parents both are not from Bamberg …) and in the other one I lived from 1993 to 2011 in four big cities (Salvador, Rio de Janeiro, Curitiba and from 2002 in Fortaleza).
+I speak about "my two worlds" because I was born and grew up in one (in the wonderful city of Bamberg in West-Germany with its restricting catholic narrow-mindedness down to the present day) and in the other one I lived from 1993 to 2011 in four big cities (Salvador, Rio de Janeiro, Curitiba and from 2002 in Fortaleza).

 Traveling has been important part of my life since childhood.
 Already at school (early 70’s) we – my friends and me - scraped our monthly money together to went by train through the Alps (Brenner) to visit Venice and Florence.
 In the Easter, Pentecost and summer holydays, as soon as possible.
 That was the great experience for us!
 Staying in Venice itself up to six weeks was at that time still possible.
 Today not imaginable any more, too expensive and horribly overcrowded.

 Especially Venice was something like an alternative life for us: Without any cars, the Italian way of life more easygoing together with the internationality of the visitors from all around the world, everything only past, not a modern building, winding alleyways and then suddenly wide open places, the many canals and bridges, without any stress, and always the overwhelming beauty together with odd, almost surreal morbidity - everything very different from any other normal city.